igrorp/pre-miRNA-plot/README.md

 </ol>
 <h1 id="configuration">1.
 Configuration</h1>
 Pre-miRNA-plot has some dependencies and you need to check whether you have to install or update them.

 <h2 id="python">1.1 Python</h2>
 <p>Pre-miRNA-plot runs in Python3+.
 You can check which version of Python you have installed in your machine with the command bellow:</p>
 <pre><code>python --version</code></pre>
 <p>Anything higher than 3.0 should work just fine.
 In  case you have an older version, you can go to the <a href="https://www.python.org/downloads/"> Python website</a> and follow their tutorial to update the platform to a more recent release.</p>

 <h2 id="vienna-rna-package">1.4 Vienna RNA package</h2>
-<p>Vienna RNA package contains <strong>RNAfold</strong> and <strong>RNAplot</strong>, used to predict the secondary structure of the pre-miRNA and to “costumize” it, respectively.
+<p>Vienna RNA package contains <strong>RNAfold</strong> and <strong>RNAplot</strong>, used to predict the secondary structure of the pre-miRNA and to generate an SVG image of it, respectively.
 You can visit their <a href="https://www.tbi.univie.ac.at/RNA/documentation.html">website</a> to have more details and get to know more about this amazing package.</p>
 <pre><code>wget https://www.tbi.univie.ac.at/RNA/download/sourcecode/2_4_x/ViennaRNA-2.4.13.tar.gz
 tar xvzf ViennaRNA-2.4.13.tar.gz
 cd ViennaRNA-2.4.13/